plotly/academy/_react/1-introduction.md

 ## Getting Started

 We'll use <a target="_blank" href="https://react.jsbin.com/sewaru/11/edit?js,output"><code>react.jsbin.com</code></a> for the initial explanation, which has a fully featured React environment set up.
-With this, you can quickly experiment and get a feel for `React.js`.
+With this, you can quickly experiment and get a feel for React.

 React consists of two libraries, `React` and `ReactDOM`. `React` allows you to create elements, which we render with `ReactDOM`.
 They are split because you could (theoretically) render those ReactElements anywhere, not only to the browser DOM.